bsmith89/resume/resume.md

     the gut microbiome and its fermentaion products", **Michigan Meeting on the Microbiome**, University of Michigan

--   [2014] "Slow but Successful: Spatial Structure and the Evolution of Efficiency", **Pre-Candidacy Seminar**, Department of Ecology and Evolutionary Biology, University of Michigan
+-   [2014] "Slow but successful: spatial structure and the evolution of efficiency", **Pre-Candidacy Seminar**, Department of Ecology and Evolutionary Biology, University of Michigan

--   [2011] "GABA Signaling and Reception in the Developing Nervous System, Spring" **Honors Colloquium**, The College of William \& Mary
+-   [2011] "GABA signaling and reception in the developing nervous system" **Spring Honors Colloquium**, The College of William \& Mary

--   [2010] "The Role of Calcium in Neural Phenotype Differentiation in Developing Xenopus", **Undergraduate Research Symposium**, The College of William \& Mary
+-   [2010] "The role of calcium in neural phenotype differentiation in developing Xenopus", **Undergraduate Research Symposium**, The College of William \& Mary

 ## Grants and Fellowships ##